write tng files with energies

 This should be possible directly during mdrun but also in a utility reading and edr file and a trr/tng file producing a new tng file.

-#1 Updated by Magnus Lundborg over 3 years ago
+#1 Updated by Magnus Lundborg almost 4 years ago

 I agree that we need to fix this.
 I have been planning to look into it for a long time, but other things have always come in between.
 One small problem is that we need to have some way to either ignore the mdrun command line -e option or allow the same file to be specified multiple times without backing it up and still writing to two different files.
 I'm not sure how we do that most elegantly.

-#2 Updated by Mark Abraham over 3 years ago
+#2 Updated by Mark Abraham almost 4 years ago

 I think the